okeken/json-diff/readme.md

 # JSON Formatter & Diff Tool

-A highly SEO-optimized web app that provides **JSON Formatting** and **JSON Diff Comparison** in one simple, static tool.
-Built with Vanilla JS and TailwindCSS (via CDN).
+A Web app that provides **JSON Formatting** and **JSON Diff Comparison** in one simple, static tool.
+Built with Vanilla JS and TailwindCSS.

 ## Project Status